AWegnerGitHub/awegnergithub.github.io-content/2022_05_18_run_sanic_on_heroku.md

     sanic src.server:app -p 7777 --debug --workers=2

-Simplifying that command a bit and setting up the Heroku `Procfile` (capitization matters and no extension) I have a single line in my `Procfile` that reads:
+Simplifying that command a bit and setting up the Heroku `Procfile` (capitalization matters and no extension) I have a single line in my `Procfile` that reads:

     web: sanic server:app